Does Soft Water Affect PH Balance? Your FAQs Answered

 Let’s take a look at what actually makes water acidic or alkaline – the minerals.

-Hard water, which is more alkaline, will likely contain higher levels of calcium and magnesium.
+Hard water, which is more alkaline with a pH of 8.5 and above, will likely contain higher levels of calcium and magnesium.
 These lead to a limescale build up in your pipes and appliances, and can be quite bitter to taste.
 Though benefits do include higher mineral content for drinking water.

-Soft water, which is more acidic, has low levels of minerals, however will contain higher levels of sodium.
-This will result in a lower mineral content for drinking water, however will be safer and smoother for your skin and hair.
+Soft water, which is more acidic with a pH of 6-7, has low levels of minerals to remove the acid in the water.
+Instead, soft water will contain higher levels of sodium.
+This will result in a lower mineral content for drinking water, and also forms a lather more easily, making washing your skin, hair, and home a breeze.

 Will a water softener change the water pH?

-If you are worried about the pH of your drinking water changing but want to remove the hard minerals that can be irritating to your skin or leave cloudy residue on glassware, consider installing a domestic water softener.
+If you are worried about the pH of your drinking water changing but want to remove the hard minerals that can leave cloudy residue on glassware, consider installing a domestic water softener.

 A base-exchange water softener will not affect the pH of your water, but will replace minerals, such as calcium or magnesium, with sodium.
 The salt from a water softener does not enter the water that you drink and instead only works to clean the resin that acts on the water.